axelhahn/restic-http-server-for-synology/readme.md

 Web based stuff:

 * WebLogin to your Synology with an admin user
-* Actiivate DDNS for your NAS
+* Activate DDNS for your NAS
 * Activate ssl certificate for your NAS - what is using Let's Encrypt

 Via SSH console: